Support for child sexual exploitation

 Pace holds Parent Network Days around England to allow parents affected by child sexual exploitation to meet each other and share their experiences.
 These offer parents the opportunity to share knowledge and create independent support networks.
 Due to COVID-19 we are yet to confirm a date for 2021 but we remain hopeful that this will be a possibility in the coming months.

 Our parent forum is a safe space for parents to connect online, share experiences, coping strategies and support to keep going when things are difficult.
-Our forum is currently being redeveloped and will reopen in January 2021.
-Please get in touch if you would like to join the forum.
+Please get in touch if you would like to join the parent forum.

 Our quarterly newsletter for affected parents is an opportunity to hear stories and lived experience from other parents and also to hear about the the fantastic campaigning to change policy and affect change that our Open Parent Group are active in.